MrLazer12/Snake/README.md

-# Snake
+# Snake Game in python

-Game in python
+Proiect de an UTM sem1 anu 2